A 12 Diet Cokes-a-day habit like Trump's is worth changing

 "I still think it's a better choice than sugary sodas," Drayer said.
 "If he drank regular soda, he would be adding an additional 1,680 calories and a whopping 468 grams of sugar just from this beverage alone!"

 One 12-ounce can of regular Coke has 140 calories and 39 grams of sugar.
-In comparison, Diet Coke, which was first unveiled by the Coca-Cola Company in 1982, has zero calories and zero grams of sugar.
+In comparison, Diet Coke, which was unveiled by the Coca-Cola Company in 1982, has zero calories and zero grams of sugar.

-"If he can't cut out his soft drinks entirely, I would recommend that he replace at least half of his diet sodas with water," suggested Drayer.
-"And if plain water seems boring, he can always add fruit slices to water, or opt for seltzer."
+"If he can't cut out his soft drinks entirely, I would recommend that he replace at least half of his diet sodas with water," Drayer suggested.
+"And if plain water seems boring, he can always add fruit slices to water or opt for seltzer."